White Shield, North Dakota

+History

 White Shield was founded in 1954 to replace the town of Elbowoods (Arikara: hiswíkAt (/ari/), which was inundated by the creation of Lake Sakakawea.
 The name honors White Shield, an Arikara chief and a scout for General George Armstrong Custer.

 Geography

 White Shield is in western McLean County, 6 mi north of Lake Sakakawea, 20 mi west of Garrison, and 25 mi southeast of Parshall.

-According to the U.S. Census Bureau, the CDP has a total area of 3.8 sqmi, all land.
+According to the United States Census Bureau, the CDP has a total area of 3.796 sqmi, all land.

 Culture

 As of 2014, White Shield's Arikara language speakers are active in language revitalization.
 The Arikara language is taught at Fort Berthold Community College, White Shield School, and at the Arikara Cultural Center.

 Demographics

+As of the 2024 American Community Survey, there were 78 estimated households in White Shield with an average of 3.15 persons per household.
+The CDP has a median household income of $68,750.
+Approximately 29.3% of the CDP's population lives at or below the poverty line.
+White Shield has an estimated 100.0% employment rate, with 23.2% of the population holding a bachelor's degree or higher and 91.6% holding a high school diploma.
+There were 103 housing units at an average density of 119.35 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (92.7%), Spanish (0.0%), Indo-European (0.0%), Asian and Pacific Islander (3.0%), and Other (4.3%).

+The median age in the CDP was 33.2 years.

+White Shield, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.